-To stay true to their sustainability mission, the resort only has 42 rooms.
-All of them are private little villas with a pool, a sundeck and a beautiful desert view.
-There are 4 categories of rooms, from the Bedouin Suite we stayed at (1 bedroom suite), to the 3 Bedroom Presidential Suite which is completely isolated from the rest of the resort with its own dining room, kitchen etc … (the Sheikh’s choice when he visits the resort!).
-The whole resort is a tribute to Arabian culture and traditions, and the bedrooms are beautiful decorated with traditional artefacts and antiques.
+To stay true to its sustainability mission, the resort only has 42 rooms.
+All of them are private little villas with a pool, a sundeck, and a beautiful desert view.
+There are 4 categories of rooms, from the Bedouin Suite we stayed at (1 bedroom suite), to the 3 Bedroom Presidential Suite which is completely isolated from the rest of the resort with its own dining room, kitchen, etc … (the Sheikh’s choice when he visits the resort!).
+The whole resort is a tribute to Arabian culture and traditions, and the bedrooms are beautifully decorated with traditional artifacts and antiques.

 DINING AT AL MAHA DESERT RESORT & SPA

-The best surprise of the trip was to realise it was a full board !
-Breakfast, lunch, afternoon tea and dinner, both at the restaurant and in room are all included (except drinks).
+The best surprise of the trip was to realize it was a full board!
+Breakfast, lunch, afternoon tea and dinner, both at the restaurant and in-room are all included (except drinks).
 Can you think of anything better?!!

 We had dinner twice at the Al Diwaan restaurant, facing the desert and a lovely little oasis.
-The menu offers great variety, including a dedicated section to Arabic specialities.
+The menu offers great variety, including a dedicated section to Arabic specialties.
 Everything we tried was refined and delicious.
-Try the Green Veloute for a starter (it was so delicious I had it twice) and the beef as a main course (incredible meat!).
-For a vegetarian option you can go for the Pumpkin and Green Beens Tajine which I also loved.
+Try the Green Veloute for a starter (it was so delicious I had it twice) and the beef as the main course (incredible meat!).
+For a vegetarian option, you can go for the Pumpkin and Green Beens Tajine which I also loved.